questionmark/qm-oap-docs/doc/deliveryodata/feeds.rst

 ..  od:feed::   Groups Group

     The Groups feed contains data about groups of participants.
-Entries are defined by the :od:type:`Group` type.
+Entries are defined by the :od:type:`deliveryodata.Group` type.

 ..  od:feed::   Participants Participant